iTchTheRightSpot/reservation/README.md

      - A client can only be shown n valid reservation times for 1 staff.
      - Although business can be in a different timezone, valid reservation times should match out to said clients timezone.
      - Clients cannot reschedule a reservation.
-The reservation has to be cancelled
+The reservation has to be cancelled.
      - A reservation cannot be made for past dates.
      - Clients & staffs should receive notifications on appointment status change.

-5. **Payment**
+6. **Payment**
     - Only staffs can send invoices to clients.
     - Clients should be able to pay via online invoice.

 # Development docs